-Scope of Practice
+Scope of practice

 As a student, you must work within your own scope of practice, that of your supervisor and also the scope of practice for the profession/position within the organisation.
-It is important that you notify the supervisor immediately if you feel you are working (or being requested to work) outside of your current skill and knowledge level.
+It is important that you notify your supervisor immediately if you feel you are working (or being requested to work) outside of your current skill and knowledge level.

-Professional Behaviour
+Professional behaviour

-You must behave in a way that upholds the reputation of your profession, the WA Country Health Service and your university.
+You must behave in a way that upholds the reputation of your profession, the WACHS and your university.
 Professional behaviour encompasses not only clinical practice, but includes being polite, punctual, appropriately dressed, adhering to policies and procedures, maintaining confidentiality and showing respect to others at all times.

-Cultural Safety
+Cultural safety